640 South State StreetDover, Delaware 19901

 Here are some tips for managing lactose in your diet:

-If you have trouble finding dairy products that don’t cause symptoms, talk to your health care provider.
+If you have trouble finding dairy products that don’t cause symptoms, talk to your healthcare provider.
 He or she can suggest other foods to be sure you get enough calcium.
 You may need to take calcium supplements.

-Children with lactose intolerance should be seen by a health care provider.
+Children with lactose intolerance should be seen by a healthcare provider.
 Children and teenagers need dairy foods.
 They are a major source of calcium for bone growth and health.
 They also have other nutrients that children need for growth.

 Lactose intolerance can affect you every time you eat a snack or meal.
 So you need to be careful about the foods you eat every day.
 However many people can tolerate a certain amount of lactose and don't need to completely avoid it.

 It’s important to read food labels.
 Lactose is often added to some boxed, canned, frozen, and prepared foods such as: